ukoloff/execjs-xtrn/README.md

 To fix it, `Object.create` was manually defined in ExecJS::Xtrn::Wsh (sort of [ExecJS::Xtrn::Wsh::Preload](#preloading))

+Gem [coffee-script](https://rubygems.org/gems/coffee-script) since v2.4.0 introduces another incompatibility: it silently creates global function.
+This approach works in regular ExecJS but fails in ExecJS::Xtrn.
+As a workaround pin `coffee-script` gem version to 2.3.0.

 ## Testing

 After git checkout, required NPM modules must be installed.
 Simply run: